Sign up bonuses are one of my favorite ways to earn credit card rewards.

 This card offers a flat 1.5% cash back rate on all purchases which is nice if you don’t like confusing bonus categories.

 There is no annual fee with this card.

-Keep These Thoughts In Mind When Considering A Best Credit Card Sign Up Bonus
+Keep These Thoughts In Mind When Considering The Best Credit Card Sign Up Bonuses

 Credit cards can be great tools.
 They can make you a ton of money, if, and only if you play the game correctly.
 I ALWAYS pay my credit card off in full every month and you should too.
 If you can’t do this I would suggest against getting credit cards.